bob16077/chess.js/README.md

 generation/validation, piece placement/movement, and check/checkmate/stalemate
 detection - basically everything but the AI.

-chessjs-plus has been extensively tested in node.js and most modern browsers.
+chess.js has been extensively tested in node.js and most modern browsers.

 ## Installation